mmistakes/so-simple-theme/about/index.md

 In November 2019, I graduated from **Generation USA** as a **Cloud Support Engineer** at **Miami Dade College**, allowed me to obtain my **AWS Certified Cloud Practitioner**.

-At present, I am coursing an online course to obtain the **AWS Certified Solutions Architect - Associate** .

 <a markdown="0" href="https://www.linkedin.com/in/esteban-oliva-76251958" class="btn">More on Esteban</a>